 We stopped at one more booth, Jason Palmer Studios, before determining we were done for the day.
 We had been interested in some of the T-shirts there, but they were all out of Josh’s sizes, so we didn’t get anything from there.

-Yes, our feet hurt afterwards, but our first time at Comic-Con was a blast!
+Yes, our feet hurt afterwards, but our first time at the San Diego Comic-Con was a blast!
 It is crazy and crowded and crazy, but it was very much worth it!
 I am really, really, really hoping we can go again next year!

 P.S.
-For a few more pics from Comic-Con that aren’t in this post, please visit our Facebook page!
+For a few more pics from the San Diego Comic-Con that aren’t in this post, please visit our Facebook page!